Andrew Tyrie: From 1997 to 2010

 After Michael Howard succeeded Duncan Smith as Conservative leader, Tyrie served in his Shadow Cabinet as Shadow Financial Secretary to the Treasury between November 2003 and March 2004 and then as Shadow Paymaster General between March 2004 and May 2005.

 In 2005, he became Founding Chairman of the All-Party Parliamentary Group on Extraordinary Rendition, a group of politicians in the British Parliament which examines the issue of extraordinary rendition and related issues.
-He has been a member of the Public Accounts Commission since 1997 and served on the 1922 Committee Executive between 2005 and 2006.
+He was a member of the Public Accounts Commission from 1997 until 2017, which he chaired for a year, and served on the 1922 Committee Executive between 2005 and 2006.

 The Conservatives' third consecutive defeat following the 2005 election led Michael Howard to announce his resignation as party leader, triggering a leadership contest.
 Tyrie managed Ken Clarke's campaign, but was again unsuccessful – Clarke was eliminated in the first ballot.
 David Cameron went on to be elected leader.
 Tyrie did not join the shadow cabinet.

 Tyrie is also a Council Member of the Centre for Policy Studies.
-He is a shareholder of the Veritas Asian Fund and Falcon Land Limited, and he sits on the Board of Directors of Rugby Estates.
+He is a shareholder of the Veritas Asian Fund and Falcon Land Limited, and he sat on the Board of Directors of Rugby Estates from 2002 to 2010.
 In his constituency, Tyrie has been involved locally, namely in supporting campaigns including the movement to prevent the Accident and Emergency Department at St Richard's Hospital from being downgraded.